rundqvist/docker-unmineable/README.md

 * [unMineable](https://unmineable.com/?ref=l7nr-nohw)

 ## Run
-### To make a quick test
+### Quick test
-Just run:
 ```
 docker run -d --name miner rundqvist/unmineable
 ```

-### To configure miner for your coin and wallet
+### Configure miner for your coin and wallet
-Replace the values with your desired cpu limit, coin and wallet, worker name and difficulty, and run:
+Replace the values in the sample code with your desired settings.<br />
+Examples uses 50% of cpu to mine Shiba Inu to the specified wallet.

+#### Docker run
 ```
 docker run \
   -d \